 Re-entering the forest, we follow the path for less than 10 minutes down to the true col. From here, the path rises up Chamechaude beneath orange Jurassic cliffs before it starts to traverse south beneath pastures some 40 minutes later, with the white Cretaceous cliffs looming overhead.
 A further ten minutes sees the Habert de Chamechaude coming into view.

 The Habert de Chamechaude is a fine building in an equally fine location, a little reminiscent of Heidi's grandfather's house on the alm.
 The first time we passed by, a mule and donkey, presumably used for moving goods up the hill, were grazing in the shade of the woods.

 The descent begins next to the habert, and starts as a pleasant easily-graded path.
 After ten minutes a cross-roads is met, and we keep on the left track, picking up the path again on the right after 30 m.
 Over the next few minutes we cross the track a couple more times, before the path is absorbed by an old forest track which starts nicely, but soon becomes less easy going.
 Eventually we meet a road.
 Head straight across it towards la Charmette.
 This leads to the small hamlet of Jaillères where a fountain allows water bottles to be filled.
 Just past this a track continues down for 300 m to a road junction in Sappey.
-The car park is 100 m on the right.
+The car park is 100 m on the left.